 However, while accredited course materials of different training providers do have to cover the requisite PRINCE2 foundations – principles, themes and processes – it´s not all plain vanilla.
 Experienced trainers know how to add to course delivery a taste of a some special flavour.

-Our own tweak is to focus this course on preparation for the PRINCE2 exams.
+Our own tweak is to focus this course on the preparation for PRINCE2 exams.

 On this course, we also devote plenty of time to jointly reviewing the answers.
-This way we´ll we teach delegates how to apply the technique of eliminative induction.
+This way we teach delegates how to apply the technique of eliminative induction.
 Candidates tell us that it is particularly helpful for developing their “PRINCE2 personas”.